GP-Stanley/tech264-cloud-linux/using_ssh.md

 * We do this on our local machine.

-## Re-create SSH setup to authenticate to GitHub
+## Task: Re-create SSH setup to authenticate to GitHub
 To consolidate what we did in our code-along:

 * Delete your test repo (if you made one)